 In simple terms, the Ecodesign Regulations set new minimum seasonal efficiency and maximum emission requirements for solid fuel burning roomheater stoves, roomheater stoves with boilers and cooker appliances.
 Only those appliances that have been tested and verified as meeting these new limits will be able to be sold and installed legally within the UK.
 The emission limits include those for Particulate Matter (PM), Organic Gaseous Compounds (OGC), Carbon Monoxide (CO) and Nitrogen Oxides (NOx).

 What efficiency and emission requirements for solid fuel appliances are currently enforceable?

 Currently solid fuel appliances made for sale on the UK market are required to meet minimum gross efficiency limits of 65%, when operated at the appliances nominal heat output, as prescribed within the current UK Building Regulation requirements.
 This is to ensure that any new or replacement solid fuel appliance installation does not significantly reduce the properties overall energy usage and performance.
-Where pellet roomheater appliances are concerned, this efficiency limit is increased to 70%, in most case due to the higher levels of controllability associated with pellet burning appliances.
+Where pellet roomheater appliances are concerned, this efficiency limit is increased to 70%, in most cases due to the higher levels of controllability associated with pellet burning appliances.

 The only emission performance limits for appliances are prescribed with the Construction Products Regulations, which currently stipulate a maximum emission limit for CO at 12,500mg/m3.
 Current manufacturing standards do not at present stipulate a maximum emission requirement for PM, OGC’s or NOx.